engagebay/restapi/README.md

 ###### Optional parameters
 - ``page_size `` - Pagesize for paginated results.
 - ``sort_key`` - Sort order for results.
 - ``cursor`` - To get next set of resultset.
-Will get you in the last record of previous resultset.
+You will get this in the last record of previous resultset.

 ###### Example request
 ```sh